NeuralMMO/neuralmmo.github.io/docs/source/rst/userguide.rst

   class DefaultConfig(nmmo.config.Medium, nmmo.config.AllGameSystems):
       pass

-Maps will be generated upon environment instantiation according the the provided config.
-Note that maps are cached by defaultHere are some examples:
+Maps will be generated upon environment instantiation according the the provided config and cached at PATH_MAPS for reuse.
+If you are actively tweaking TERRAIN_ generation parameters, remember to delete the old maps between runs or set FORCE_MAP_GENERATION=True.

 .. figure:: /resource/image/map.png
    :caption: Enable image previews with TERRAIN_RENDER.
 Downscale from 128x128 px/tile by setting the MAP_PREVIEW_DOWNSCALE factor